versia-pub/server/CONTRIBUTING.md

 bun test
 ```

 The tests are located in the `tests/` directory and follow a Jest-like syntax.
-The server must be started with `bun dev` before running the tests.
+The server does not need to be started before running the tests, as the tests will spawn their own Lysand server instance.

 ## Code style